 LG are trying to sort service out from what we are told.

-Currys and Comet continue to fight each other on price.
+Currys and now online retailers such as AO etc. continue to fight each other on price.

 The WEEE Directive is proving ineffective in many ways despite the propaganda to the contrary from government.
 It has failed to raise prices and the cost to the manufacturer to "dispose" of the problem is about £2 per appliance.
 The local councils and, ultimately, taxpayers are footing the bill for scrapped appliances to be collected.